lialittis/Programming_Exercises_2022/Exercise_2/Readme.md

 For keys with same result from hash function, we always update the new comer as the head of the linked list.

+## Concurrent operations

+To realise multithreading and ensure the thread safety, C++14 has started to offer `shared_mutex` to manage the shared memory by readers-writer lock : one or multiple threads could read the resources but only one thread is allowed to write/ modify the resource.

+The shared mutex is implemented as `std::shared_timed_mutex` from C++14, and for writing I use `std::unique_lock` from C++11 but for reading I use `std::shared_lock` from C++14.

+## POSIX shm